 Sea to Sky Trail - Cheakamus to Whistler Village

-Athletes Village is now the beautiful neighbourhood called Cheakamus Crossing.
-Cheakamus Crossing is surrounded by some amazing sights in Whistler.
+The beautiful new neighbourhood across from Function Junction is called Cheakamus Crossing.
+Cheakamus Crossing is surrounded by some amazing sights and trails leading to and from Whistler.
 The Sea to Sky Trail runs along the huge and crashing Cheakamus River.
 Across the river is the sight of Whistler's most unique and extraordinary places, the Whistler Train Wreck.
 This wonderful area of train wreckage has morphed into an amazing work of art and an amazing detour just off the Sea to Sky Trail.

 A new bridge is being constructed along the Sea to Sky Trail to link "Trash Trail" to Whistler Train Wreck.
 The new bridge should(hopefully) be built in 2015.
 In the meantime access to Train Wreck from the Sea to Sky Trail requires a detour through Function Junction.
 Function Junction is the neighbourhood on the opposite side of the highway to Cheakamus Crossing.